 Manifold licenses are activated using a serial number that allows each license to run on a single computer system.
 Subject to reasonable limitations, a license can be moved from one computer system to another, or re-installed on the same system if hardware or Windows upgrades require a re-installation.
 See the Manifold Activation topic to learn how activations automatically grow back after use, providing a never-ending crop of activations.

 After installation, save the installation .exe file.
-You may need it to later uninstall or to repair an installation.
+You may need it later to uninstall or to repair an installation.

 Installing Release 9 usually does not require a system reboot.
 However, if the installation dialog says a system reboot is required, let it reboot the system.
 That can happen when the installation must update Microsoft's Visual C++ Runtime libraries, but the old versions are in use by system components.
 A reboot allows those libraries to be updated.